CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Experimental Setup

-We used the \textbf{DailyDialog} (DD) \citep{li2017dailydialog} and \textbf{DSTC7-Ubuntu}\footnote{\url{https://github.com/IBM/dstc-noesis}} \citep{yoshino2019dialog} datasets for all our experiments.
+We use DailyDialog (DD) \citep{li2017dailydialog} and DSTC7-Ubuntu \citep{yoshino2019dialog} datasets for all our experiments.
 DD is an open-domain dialog dataset in English.
-For training the retrieval model, we used randomly sampled utterances as negative samples.
-DSTC7-Ubuntu is a domain-specific dataset based on conversations from the Ubuntu IRC channel.
-DSTC7-Ubuntu contains majorly English conversations, with a small percentage instances from other languages.
-This is available directly as a dataset for training retrieval models with single positive and multiple negative responses per context.
-DD contains 76052, 7069 and 5740 context-response pairs for train, validation and test, resp., and DTSC7-Ubuntu contains 470860, 23478 and 3247 pairs resp.
-We make the code publicly available\footnote{\url{https://anonymous.4open.science/r/2022-CORAL-Anonymous/}} and will release trained model checkpoints publicly upon publication of the paper.
+DSTC7-Ubuntu is a domain-specific dataset based on conversations from a Linux IRC channel.
+We create context-response (CR) pairs by unrolling the dialogs while ensuring a minimum of two previous utterances in the context.
+DD contains 76052, 7069 and 5740 CR pairs for train, validation and test, resp., and DTSC7-Ubuntu contains 470860, 23478 and 3247 pairs, resp.
+However, \citet{wen-etal-2022-ddcc} recently showed that there are some leaks between the splits of the DD dataset, and proposed a cleaned version (DD$_c$) containing new splits of 60243, 6644, 5986 CR pairs for train, validation and test, resp.